Want to know how to connect with north korean kids in a meaningful way – even if you don’t speak the language?

 - If the child bows after receiving the bag, make a big smile and a friendly wave back without bowing in return.
 I believe its better to reinforce that we are not Korean and not part of their culture, yet are still their friends and respect them and their ways.

-- Approach the child with a smile and look friendly.
-Remember they are surrounded by almost 60 years of propaganda causing them to be scared of you.
+– Approach the child with a smile and look friendly.

 - Chocolate is very cheap, about US$1.50 for a huge bag in most local stores.
 You can buy lots of big bags everywhere.
 Hand out an entire bag to each kid.